micbuffa/FaustPowerAmp/README.md

 # FaustPowerAmp
-Implementation of a power amp stage for tbe guitar amp simulation, in Faust
+Implementation of a power amp stage for the guitar amp simulation, in Faust